Hand-twisted Cattail Rush Seatweaving Class

 The rarely taught hand-twisted cattail leaf rush class took place on the North House Folk School campus on February 3 & 4, 2007, so the campus looked a bit different from the one posted above!

-Here’s Cheryl Winter getting a good start on weaving her bulrush seat.
-She had taken a previous class of mine using cattail leaves, and so this time, wanted to experience the imported Portugese bulrush instead.
+Here’s Cheryl Winter getting a good start on weaving her Portuguese bulrush seat.
+She had taken a previous class of mine using cattail leaves, and so this time, she wanted to experience the imported Portuguese bulrush instead.

 And here is Phyllis Miller working on her cattail leaf footstool.
 This was her first attempt at doing any rush weaving, so I was surprised that not only did she pick up the rush weaving pattern extremely well, but she also got the hang of twisting the cattails to make the rope.